ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Example: TBD.

-## Transfer Counter Proposal Message
+## Transfer Proposal Reject Message

-{: #satp-stage1-init-reject-conditional}
+{: #satp-stage1-init-reject}

-The purpose of this message is for the server to respond with a counterproposal for one or more of the claims in the previous proposal message.
+The purpose of this message is for the server to indicate explicit rejection of the Transfer Initialization Claims in the transfer proposal message.

-If the server does not wish to proceed with the current transfer, the server MUST respond with an empty (blank) counter-proposal message.

-Depending on the proposal and counter-proposal, multiple rounds of communication between the client and the server may occur.
+A reject message is taken to mean an immediate termination of the session.

 The message must be signed by the server.